ppowalowski/stickUp2/README.md

 + rework jQuery plugin pattern (better module?)
 + Angular directive

-The original implementation is at
+The original (v1) implementation can be found at at
 [LiranCohen repository](https://github.com/LiranCohen/stickUp